-Based solely on a review of the reports furnished to us and on written representations from reporting persons, we believe that five transactions which were required to be reported under Section 16(a), were not reported timely during the fiscal year ended December 31, 2021.
-One Form 4 required to be filed on September 3, 2021 by Mr. Sawyer relating to stock purchases was not timely filed, but was filed on September 15, 2021, one Form 4 required to be filed on October 7, 2021 by Mr. Duncan relating to a pro rata distribution was not timely filed, but was filed on April 7, 2022, and three Form 4s required to be filed on November 22, 2021 by Ms. Courkamp, Mr. Wylie and Mr. Lawley relating to the vesting of restricted stocks were not timely filed, but were filed on November 30, 2021.
+Based solely on a review of the reports furnished to us and on written representations from reporting persons, we believe that one transaction which was required to be reported under Section 16(a), was not reported timely during the fiscal year ended December 31, 2023.
+The Form 4 required to be filed on February 20, 2023 by Mr. Duncan relating to the vesting of restricted stocks was not timely filed, but was filed on March 22, 2023.